slab/quill/docs/guides/how-to-customize-quill.md

 ### Modules

 Quill is designed with a modular architecture composed of a small editing core, surrounded by modules that augment its functionality.
 Some of this functionality is quite integral to editing, such as the [History](/docs/modules/history/) module, which manages undo and redo.
-Because all modules use the same [API](/docs/api/) exposed to the developer publicly, easy interchange of even core modules is possible, when necessary.
+Because all modules use the same public [API](/docs/api/) exposed to the developer, even interchanging core modules is possible, when necessary.

 Like Quill's core itself, many [modules](/docs/modules/) expose additional configuration options and APIs.
 Before deciding to replace a module, take a look at its documentation.
 Often your desired customization is already implemented as a configuration or API call.